slack-ruby/slack-ruby-client/README.md

 #### Concurrency

-`Slack::RealTime::Client` needs help from a concurrency library and supports [Async](https://github.com/socketry/async), [Faye::WebSocket](https://github.com/faye/faye-websocket-ruby) with [Eventmachine](https://github.com/eventmachine/eventmachine) and [Celluloid](https://github.com/celluloid/celluloid).
+`Slack::RealTime::Client` needs help from a concurrency library and supports [Async](https://github.com/socketry/async) and [Faye::WebSocket](https://github.com/faye/faye-websocket-ruby) with [Eventmachine](https://github.com/eventmachine/eventmachine).
 It will auto-detect one or the other depending on the gems in your Gemfile, but you can also set concurrency explicitly.

 ```ruby
 Slack::RealTime.configure do |config|